JLSteenwyk/ggpubfigs/README.md

 **ggpubfigs** is a ggplot2 extension that helps create publication ready figures for the life sciences.<br />
-Importantly, ggpubfigs implements themes and color palettes that are both aesthetically pleasing and color blind friendly.
+Importantly, ggpubfigs implements themes and color palettes that are both aesthetically pleasing and colorblind friendly.
 <br /><br />

 ---